In this article, we shall capture the importance of Economics NCERT books (Classes 9-12) for bank exams preparation.

 - FDI stocks

-Once the candidate qualifies the mains examination, the interview awaits for some posts like PO and SO.
+Once the candidate qualifies the Mains examination, he/she is called for a bank interview for some posts like PO and SO.
 The interviewer asks questions from current affairs including economic factors and its current state.
-The share markets, important factors for the economy and financial sectors are the sections where they judge a candidate mainly.
+The share markets, important factors for the economy and financial sectors are the sections where they judge a candidate’s knowledge about General and Banking Awareness.

-There are some topics, which need to be revised on economics for appearing in an interview:
+There are some topics, which need to be revised on Economics for appearing in a bank interview:

 - Commonwealth of Nations